kragen/derctuo/markdown/globoflexia.md

 balloons leak, the sculptures are ephemeral, lasting at most a few days.

-Much to my surprise, there's a world globoflexia conference every two years at which teams from dozens of countries compete.
+Much to my surprise, there’s a world globoflexia conference every two years at which teams from dozens of countries compete.

 What if you could use globoflexia as a medium of expression for more